Putting faith into practice.

 Our purpose is what we strive for and work toward.
 This is how we hope to live, with God’s help, as followers of Jesus Christ.

 The Book of Common Prayer states that “The mission of the Church is to restore all people to unity with God and each other in Christ.”
 At All Saints, we seek to live this out by being welcoming and inclusive to all people.
-And our church helps people grown in their relationship with God and all creation by offering meaningful worship, education, and formation to grow in our spiritual lives, offering opportunities to engage in direct action as we work for peace and justice.
+Our church helps people strengthen their relationship with God and all creation by offering meaningful worship, formation and education to grow in their spiritual lives, and by providing opportunities to engage in direct action in working for peace and justice.

 These are the values held and cherished by All Saints, from our earliest years as a parish, to their recent articulation by our Vestry: